 As well as being a great opportunity for meeting and interacting with some of the biggest names in the fields of cultural and area studies, our conferences create an intellectually challenging but friendly environment for the presentation and nurturing of new ideas, which is encouraging of the research synergies that drive new developments, and create new knowledge.
 We look forward to your very active participation.

 The Asian Conference on Cultural Studies (ACCS) is held alongside The Asian Conference on Asian Studies (ACAS).
 These two events are scheduled simultaneously to maximise opportunities for interdisciplinary discussion and interaction.
-Registration for either conference allows participants to attend sessions in the other.

 Other IAFOR Cultural & Area Studies Conferences